What is a Deed and Why is it Important

 Not every jurisdiction requires that a deed be recorded.
 Many make it volunteer.
 However, there are good reasons why you might consider recording your real property deed.
 Among them are:

-- The public is placed on notice that ownership of real property has been transferred whether by gift, bequest, or funded into a trust.
+- The public is notified that ownership of real property has been transferred, whether by gift, bequest, or funded into a trust.

 - The grantee may be unable to get a mortgage, insure the property, or sell it with proof of ownership.

 - There is the potential for conflicting claims of ownership.
-Suppose grantor sells property to Buyer A and Buyer A never records the deed.
-Then, unscrupulous grantor sells the same property to Buyer B. Let’s suppose responsible Buyer B does a title search and only sees unscrupulous grantor’s deed.
-There would be no way for Buyer B to know that Buyer A actually owns the property.
+Suppose the grantor sells the property to Buyer A, and Buyer A never records the deed.
+Then, the unscrupulous grantor sells the exact property to Buyer B. Let’s suppose responsible Buyer B does a title search and only sees the unscrupulous grantor’s deed.
+There would be no way for Buyer B to know that Buyer A owns the property.
 Now there are arguably two owners.
 Depending on the facts, the jurisdiction, and whether Buyer B is considered a bona fide purchaser, this could be a problem for Buyer A. This could have been avoided had Buyer A recorded his deed.

 Bona Fide Purchasers.

 Who is a bona fide purchaser?
 It is the person who (1) buys property, (2) for a reasonable amount, and (3) operates under the belief that the property is free and clear of any encumbrances.
-Encumbrances could be conflicting claims, liens, unidentified mortgages, long-term subleases, etc. Again, looking at the example above, if Buyer A never recorded his deed, Buyer B was not placed on notice as to his title.
-Thus, Buyer B could be declared the lawful property owner, so long as she records hers before Buyer A.
+Encumbrances could be conflicting claims, liens, unidentified mortgages, long-term subleases, etc. Again, looking at the example above, if Buyer A never recorded his deed, Buyer B was not notified of his title.
+Thus, Buyer B could be declared the lawful property owner if she records hers before Buyer A.

 Title vs. Deed.

 The deed is a physical document that grants property ownership rights associated with the property’s title.
-The combined deed and title to the property transfers rights in the property from the grantor to the grantee.
-But a title and a deed are not the same thing.
+The combined deed and title to the property transfer rights in the property from the grantor to the grantee.
+But a title and a deed are not the same things.

-Title refers to a property owner’s legal rights, e.g., their right to possess, their right to control, and their right to dispose of the property.
-Title is a right of ownership, not a legal document.
+The title refers to a property owner’s legal rights, e.g., their right to possess, control, and disposal of the property.
+A title is a right of ownership, not a legal document.

-The deed, on the other hand, is a physical document transferring ownership.
+On the other hand, the deed is a physical document transferring ownership.
 To be valid, the deed must include the names of the grantor and grantee, a legal description of the property, and must be signed by the grantor.